Lab Tests FAQ

 What is a medical laboratory or lab?

-A laboratory (lab) is any facility that does laboratory testing on specimens derived from humans to give information for the diagnosis,prevention, treatment of disease, or assessment of health.
+A laboratory (lab) is any facility that performs laboratory testing on specimens taken from humans to give information for the diagnosis, prevention, treatment of disease, or assessment of health.
 The Clinical Laboratory Improvement Amendments of 1988 (CLIA ’88) are federal guidelines for the regulation of laboratory testing to ensure the accuracy, reliability and timeliness of patient test results regardless of where the test was performed.
 The Centers for Medicare & Medicaid Services (CMS) oversees the implementation of CLIA and is responsible for the oversight of these regulations in laboratory settings.
 Laboratories are required to be inspected and re-accredited every two years.

 What are medical lab tests?